ScooterSoftware/bcompare-vscode/README.md

 ![Compare a file to the saved version](images/CompareToSave.PNG)

 ### Compare to git repository
-Use this option to compare staged or unstaged changes to the last commit in the current branch.
+Use this option to compare staged or unstaged changes to the last commit in the current branch or compare staged changes to unstaged changes.

 ![Compare a file to git repository](images/GitCompare.PNG)